- Trip Ideas

 Nearby Chesterton is home to the Westchester Township History Museum/The Brown Mansion.
 Here, you can tour the 1885 mansion of a wealthy area family and learn about the area’s history.
 If you enjoy walking tours, pick up the walking tour guides from the museum and walk past such sites as the all-steel Lustron home.
 Downtown Chesterton is home to many great restaurants, some of which are located in historic homes and storefronts.

 Visit the Bailly Homestead and Chellberg Farm to learn how families lived in the 19th Century.
-A visit is especially rewarding when the National Lakeshore is hosting a program there.
+A visit is especially rewarding when the National Park is hosting a program there.

 Looking for a historic place to spend the night.
 Check out DunesWalk Inn at the Furness Mansion, a boutique hotel inside an 1881 mansion.